 Public Health – Dayton & Montgomery County tracks local seasonal influenza activity on a weekly basis.
-We have created color-coded levels of flu activity to help you understand how much flu is going on in our county.
+You can find the weekly report here.

 Who should receive a flu vaccine?